-The performance and effectiveness of international courts (including human rights bodies) are considered to be a function of 'the compliance rates of their decisions, their usage rates, as well as their overall success or lack thereof'.76 For some scholars, the effectiveness or impact of a court is best measured by the rate at which governments comply with its decisions.
-This approach is quantitative in nature,77 and essentially translates to 'the number of complied-with judgments divided by the total number of judgments.'78 By this approach, a court is effective 'if states comply with its judgments' and do so at a high rate.79 On the other hand, if its decisions are mostly ignored, then the Court is not effective by reason of low compliance with its decisions.80 But, this approach has its own flaws.
-For example, compliance can be hard to observe as states may sometimes ignore a judgment or comply with it after years if not decades.81
+The performance and effectiveness of international courts (including human rights bodies) are considered to be a function of 'the compliance rates of their decisions, their usage rates, as well as their overall success or lack thereof'.
+For some scholars, the effectiveness or impact of a court is best measured by the rate at which governments comply with its decisions.
+This approach is quantitative in nature, and essentially translates to 'the number of complied-with judgments divided by the total number of judgments.
+By this approach, a court is effective 'if states comply with its judgments' and do so at a high rate.
+On the other hand, if its decisions are mostly ignored, then the Court is not effective by reason of low compliance with its decisions.
+But, this approach has its own flaws.
+For example, compliance can be hard to observe as states may sometimes ignore a judgment or comply with it after years if not decades.

-For this reason, there are those who approach the effectiveness of an international court by focusing less on the quantitative indicators, and rather prioritize the normative contributions of court decisions.82 A court is considered effective if there are observable and desired changes in the behaviour of states in the normative direction of the court's judgments.83 This approach acknowledges that international courts exist for different roles and purposes, and thus, a quantitative approach is ill-suited for measuring all of them.84 Besides, there may be ambiguity about which goals should be the benchmark
+For this reason, there are those who approach the effectiveness of an international court by focusing less on the quantitative indicators, and rather prioritize the normative contributions of court decisions.
+Real A court is considered effective if there are observable and desired changes in the behaviour of states in the normative direction of the court's judgments.
+This approach acknowledges that international courts exist for different roles and purposes, and thus, a quantitative approach is ill-suited for measuring all of them.
+Here are those who approach acknowledges that international courts exist for different roles and purposes, and thus, a quantitative approach is ill-suited for measuring all of them.
+Here are those who approach acknowledges that international courts exist for different roles and purposes, and thus, a quantitative approach is ill-suited for measuring all of them.